 "First, make sure your customers exist," said Joseph Paris, Jr., chairman of business consulting firm XONITEK and founder of the Operational Excellence Society.
 "Is there a need for your offering?
 Are they inclined to purchase?
 Don't think that they might – know that they will."

-Is the foreign market I'm looking at compatible with my own market?
-Michael Lee, head of international marketing and business development for e-commerce platform Alibaba.com, advised looking for markets that are similar to yours.
-While the business environment won't be identical to that in your home country, you should make yourself familiar enough with it that you can ensure smooth, seamless business discussions.
+For this reason, Michael Lee, head of international marketing and business development for ecommerce platform Alibaba.com, recommended looking for markets that are similar to yours.
+While the business environment won't be identical to your home country, you should be familiar enough with the market for smooth business discussions.

 "Take into consideration trade barriers, proximity, currency and culture," Lee said.
 "Seek out homogeneity – the fewer differences between your country and the one you export to, the easier it will be to do business with [that country]."